-Chromebook Data Science is a free, online, educational program that sets out to help anyone who can read, write, and use a computer move into the field of data science.
-We’ve been developing content and carrying out in-person tutoring to test out and improve this material.
-Upon official launch, our ultimate goal will be that this program be used as an intervention to improve economic conditions for people both locally in Baltimore and around the world.
+Cloud-Based Data Science is a free, online, educational program that sets out to help anyone who can read, write, and use a computer move into the field of data science.
+We’ve developed content and have built and carried out an in-person tutoring program to ensure we reach those who historically have not had access to data science education.
+With each scholar that completes the program we’re working to improve the economic conditions for people locally (in Baltimore, MD) and ultimately around the world.

 The recount project